CrossRealms/Splunk-Cyences-App-for-Splunk/docs/troubleshooting/troubleshooting.md

 * Verify that the [Splunk Add-on for RWI - Executive Dashboard](https://splunkbase.splunk.com/app/5063/) is installed.

-* Verify that the [Splunk CIM](https://splunkbase.splunk.com/app/1621/) is installed and the Authentication data model is accelerated. (add link)
+* Verify that the [Splunk CIM](https://splunkbase.splunk.com/app/1621/) is installed and the Authentication data model is accelerated.

 * Verify that the CIM Authentication data model does not filter the VPN index (check the macro definition for `cim_Authentication_indexes`).